matthieugaudin/push_swap/README.md

 ## Stack implmentation

-First, to understand the algorithm, let's see how i represented The stack.
-Each stack is a set of nodes, so i decieded to use a link list to implement the stacks A and B. Each node is composed of different useful data for the sets operations.
+First, to understand the algorithm, let’s look at how the stacks are represented.
+Each stack is implemented as a linked list of nodes, which allows efficient manipulation.
+Each node contains several pieces of data useful for the algorithm.
-Here's the structure i chosed to use.

 ```bash
 typedef struct s_stack